GirishKumarK/CV_PA_3/README.md

 Files will be uploaded and will be kept updated as soon as possible.

-Program Requirements : Python 3.5, NumPy, Pandas, SciKit-Learn, SciKit-Image, SciKit-Video, MatPlotLib and TensorFlow
+Program Requirements : Python 3.5 (only), NumPy, Pandas, SciKit-Learn, SciKit-Image, SciKit-Video, MatPlotLib and TensorFlow

 Just Execute Main_CV_PA3.py in Spyder/Anaconda ~ Not In Terminal/CommandPrompt/PowerShell